 - C. Documents and Evidence to Qualify for Pools.
-Each Application must specify the Congressional District and the Sub-pools from which the Applicant is seeking a reservation of tax credits. - (i) Qualified Nonprofit Pool or CHDO Pool: Applicants for reservations from either the Qualified Non-Profit Pool or the CHDO Pool must submit the following: - IRS Determination Letter of 501(c)(3) or 501(c)(4) status - Articles and Bylaws - CHDO approval letter from participating jurisdiction if applying for CHDO Pool - Nonprofit Participation Information as required by the Application - (ii) Homeownership Pool: Projects must consist of townhouses or buildings with not more than one unit per building.
-Applicants for reservation from the Homeownership Pool must execute the Agency's form of an Option to Purchase and Right of First Refusal Agreement which provides to an individual tenant the option to purchase a unit at the Minimum Purchase Price. - (iii) Revitalization Pool: Applicants for reservations from the Revitalization Pool must submit the following: - (a) For Distressed Property: - Certification from RD or HUD - (b) For Redevelopment Property (New Construction or Existing): - Map of Qualified Census Tract or Urban Redevelopment Area - Evidence that Project is located in Qualified Census Tract or Urban Redevelopment Area - Certified copy of ordinance or resolution of local governmental unit defining area subject to a Concerted Community Revitalization Plan - Copy of Concerted Community Revitalization Plan and list of incentives and/or resources to be made available on priority basis to such area - (c) Mark-to-Market Project Restructuring: - Confirmation from Mark-to-Market Staff of the Agency - (d) Owner-Occupied Property:
+Each Application must specify the Congressional District and the Sub-pools from which the Applicant is seeking a reservation of tax credits. - (i) Qualified Nonprofit Pool or CHDO Pool: Applicants for reservations from either the Qualified Non-Profit Pool or the CHDO Pool must submit the following: - IRS Determination Letter of 501(c)(3) or 501(c)(4) status - Articles and Bylaws - CHDO approval letter from participating jurisdiction if applying for CHDO Pool - Nonprofit Participation Information as required by the Application - (ii) Revitalization Pool: Applicants for reservations from the Revitalization Pool must submit the following:

+(a) For Distressed Property:

+- Certification from RD or HUD

+(b) For Redevelopment Property (New Construction or Existing):

+- Map of Qualified Census Tract or Urban Redevelopment Area - Evidence that Project is located in Qualified Census Tract or Urban Redevelopment Area - Certified copy of ordinance or resolution of local governmental unit defining area subject to a Concerted Community Revitalization Plan - Copy of Concerted Community Revitalization Plan and list of incentives and/or resources to be made available on priority basis to such area - Letter from the local jurisdiction that states that the proposed development is in compliance with the established Plan.

+(c) Mark-to-Market Project Restructuring:

+- Confirmation from Mark-to-Market Staff of the Agency

+(d) Owner-Occupied Property: